Luciano Moggi: Sports justice

 In July 2006, the FIGC's Court of Justice confirmed a five-year ban for Moggi, with a proposal to ban him for life.
 In response to the sentence, he said: "I am not bitter for myself, but for the teams implicated and for their supporters.
 No match was fixed, no referees were favored.
 It is why Juventus and the other clubs, but especially the fans, are frustrated by this sentence."
 In 2010, the FIGC banned Moggi for life.
 In response, he said: "I don't know anything, I don't know what it means, they should be ashamed after what came out.
 I speak for myself, Giraudo, for those who suffer from this situation, they should expel Carraro."
 Moggi then went on to say: "I have never said that everyone is guilty and therefore there is no one to blame.
 There is a practice, you have to ban Carraro when he says in wiretaps that you have to save Fiorentina and Lazio."
 He commented: "I hope that in a short time the state authorities will decide to intervene, perhaps with an institutional control body, on the federal atrocities that have been committed and are continuing to be committed against me."
 He wondered "why the sports judges, having to have condemned me on the basis of a handful of interceptions, despite knowing that there were many others, did not continue to investigate as was their duty, and only in these days have realized their faults and their omissions, which surprisingly claim to conclude with the statute of limitations for Moratti and company, and a ban for the undersigned, as they would never have dared to doeven in the Banana Republic."
 On 9 July 2011, the Federal Court confirmed his ban.
 In 2012, CONI confirmed Moggi's lifetime ban.
 The TAR of Lazio rejected the request for suspension of the provision of the High Court of Sports Justice.
-In 2016, the TAR rejected the appeal, definitively confirming the foreclosure from any position in the context of Italian sport.
+In 2016, the TAR rejected the appeal on the grounds that it lacked jurisdiction, definitively confirming the foreclosure from any position in the context of Italian sport.
 On 15 March 2017, Italy's Council of State judged inadmissible the appeal filed by Moggi against the lifetime ban due to lack of jurisdiction of the state judge.